dlang/DIPs/Template.md

 ### Reviews

-Will contain comments / requests from language authors once review is complete, filled out by the DIP manager - can be both inline and linking to external document.
+Will contain comments / requests from language authors once review is complete, f        illed out by the DIP manager - can be both inline and linking to external document.